pagand/e2etransfuser/README.md

 ./download_data.sh
 ```

+You can also download from our (HuggingFace dataset)[https://huggingface.co/datasets/mmahdavi/carla_1.8m/tree/main]

 ### Dataset Augmentation

 In order to generate long route and add to the current data, apply the data generation for long route.
 We have added [Town01long, Town02long, Town03long,Town04long, Town06long] for training and Town05long for validation.